E-commerce

 LCP, INP and perception

-Mobile first: user journeys and forms
+Mobile first: journeys and forms

-Minimal fields and suitable input types.
+Minimal fields and appropriate input types.

-Visible CTAs without covering variants.
+Visible CTAs without covering the variants.

-Sufficient contrast on fees and policies.
+Adequate contrast on fees and policies.

-Real testing on multiple screen sizes.
+Real-world tests on multiple screen sizes.

 Campaigns and mobile

-Offers, social proof and ethics
+Offers, social proof, and ethics

 Margin and conversion